DataBiosphere/hca-ingest/README.md

       * If you installed pytest via poetry you will need to run `poetry run pytest` instead.

 # Development Process
 All code should first be developed on a branch off of the `master` branch.
-Once ready for review, submit a PR against `master` and tag the `broad-data-ingest-admin` team for review, and ensure all checks are passing.
+Once ready for review, \
+submit a PR against `master` and tag the `broad-data-ingest-admin` team for review, and ensure all checks are passing.

+If you've updated the Docker image at the top of the repo here, you will need to build & push it to Artifact Registry, \
+using `update_docker_image.sh`.
+First update the version field, then run the script. \
+This will build the image, tag it with the version, and push the image to Artifact Registry. \
+Note that this may take a bit to establish the connection to Artifact Registry, so be patient.

 Once approved and merged, the end-to-end test suite will be run.
-Once this passes, the dataflow and orchestration code will be packaged into docker images for consumption by Dataflow and Dagster respectively.
+Once this passes, the dataflow \
+and orchestration code will be packaged into docker images for consumption by Dataflow and Dagster respectively.